iannwtf-algonauts/algonauts23/README.md

 # Project: Algonauts Challenge 2023

-This is a repository for the course project "Algonauts Challenge 2023", of the Winter Semester 2022/2023 course "Implementing Artificial Neural Networks" at the Institute of Cognitive Science, University of Osnabrück.
+This is a repository for the course project "Algonauts Challenge 2023", of the Winter Semester 2022/2023 course "Implementing Artificial Neural Networks with Tensorflow" at the Institute of Cognitive Science, University of Osnabrück.

 The goal of this project is to train models and experiment with different settings for artificial neural networks (ANNs) and see how they perform for the Algonauts Challenge 2023.

 The project team consists of the following authors: